lino-framework/book/docs/dev/env.rst

 Usage examples
 ==============

-You can now play around in your "development environment".
+You can now play around in your "environment".

 See a list of your atelier projects::